If you are not redirected within 30 seconds, please click here to continue.

-An open 5-year variable mortgage has some similarities and some differences compared to the popular 5-year closed mortgage.
+An open 5-year variable has some key similarities and differences versus the more popular closed 5-year closed mortgage.

-The main difference is that 5-year variable-rate open mortgages allow the borrower to repay as much of the loan back at any time without facing a penalty.
+The thing that makes open variable mortgages unique is that they allow the borrower to repay as much of the loan as they like -- at any time without penalty.
 That said, the loan is still based on scheduled payments over the five-year term.

 Find out if a HELOC is right for you.